Anomaly and

 correlation analysis was carried out using the seasonal distance and shallow

-ground temperature in the study area of Xi’an and the average seasonal
+ground temperature in the study area and the average seasonal temperature of

-temperature of the ground of Xi’an Meteorological Station every year to verify
+the ground of Xi??an Meteorological Station every year to verify the reliability

-the reliability of the data.
-As shown in Table 2, the correlation between
+of the data.
+As shown in Table 2, the correlation between ground temperature

-ground temperature and shallow ground temperature in the study area was high,
+and shallow ground temperature in the study area was high, both reaching about

-shallow ground temperature in spring and summer decreases with the deepening of
+temperature in spring and summer decreases with the deepening of depth, indicating

-depth, indicating that the ground temperature has a strong influence on the
+that the ground temperature has a strong influence on the shallow soil

-about the characteristics of vertical variations in ground temperature in the
+previous conclusions about the characteristics of vertical variations in ground

 Table 2 Pearson correlation analysis